An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Children’s Literature Association virtual conference, 9–14 June 2025

-The Children’s Literature Association annual conference, held virtually between 9 and 14 June 2025, includes two Montgomery-related papers scheduled to be presented on Thursday, 12 June.
+The Children’s Literature Association annual conference, held virtually between 9 and 14 June 2025, included two Montgomery-related papers scheduled to be presented on Thursday, 12 June 2025.

 Writers and Artists Respond to L.M.
 Montgomery